RyotaUshio/obsidian-link-keeper/README.md

 4. Click the "Add Plugin" button.

 > [!warning]
-> This plugin has not been tested on operation systems other than macOS.
+> This plugin has not been tested on operation systems other than macOS and iOS.
 If you encounter any problems, let me know by [creating a new issue](https://github.com/RyotaUshio/obsidian-link-keeper/issues/new).

 ## Support development